GraphicsBlast

 }

 Don't worry about the actual code too much here - we cover it in the next lesson.
-For now we just want to check the compiler can find our libraries.
+For now we just want to check the compiler can find our libraries and build our program.

-Just for this simple program, we'll compile with the subsystem flag -Wl,-subsystem,console (the default) to ensure that a terminal will be attached to the program so we can see our output.
-For future programs you can run with either.
+Just for this simple program, we'll need to compile with the subsystem flag -Wl,-subsystem,console (the default) to ensure that a terminal will be attached to the program so we can see our output.
+For future programs you can run with either though.

-Run mingw32-make.exe in your terminal, and hopefully no errors appear.
+Navigate your terminal to the folder with the code and makefile in, run mingw32-make.exe to start compiling, and hopefully no errors appear!
 Then run ./00-Introduction-and-Setting-Up.exe or whatever you chose to name your executable in a terminal, and if everything is working you should see "We are running!" appear.
 Note that if you run the program by double clicking the executable, a terminal will appear and show what's printed, but then will close immediately when the program finishes, so we will not get a chance to check the output.
-So for this lesson at least, you should run the executable from the terminal.
+So for this lesson at least, you need to run the executable from the terminal.

 If something goes wrong, make sure you have SDL and GLEW included and linked properly, and that both the makefile and main.cpp are in the same directory, and that you are currently in that folder in your terminal when typing mingw32-make.exe.
 Remember that a Makefile needs to be named with a capital "M", and use only tabs for indentations.
 If you can compile the program but cannot run it, it's likely that the program cannot find the DLLs, so make sure they are in the same directory.